 Organic mobile app marketing fundamentally seeks to achieve authentic interactions with real prospects.
 With time, you get to build your brand’s following, and subsequently convert followers into real app users.
-It’s an extended system made of tactics like app store optimization and blogging, all of which usually takes a lot of effort over the long haul.
+It’s an extended system that encompasses both user acquisition and user retention strategies like app store optimization, social media marketing, and content marketing – all of which might take a lot of effort over the long haul.

-Contrastingly, paid app marketing attempts to influence the audience more directly, over a short period of time.
-Instead of waiting for your target prospects to discover your app’s brand and then grow to like it, you hit them with ads right off the bat.
+In contrast, paid app marketing attempts to influence potential users more directly, over a short period of time.
+Instead of waiting for your target audience to discover your app’s brand and then grow to like it, you hit them with paid ads right off the bat.

-Mobile App User Acquisition And Mobile App User Retention
+Mobile App User Acquisition, User Activation, And Mobile App User Retention

-You see, PreApps has helped its apps gain more than 10 million downloads so far.
-But, we didn’t stop there.
-We went ahead and continued engaging the mobile app users to keep them on the apps.
+You see, PreApps has helped its apps gain more than half a billion downloads so far.
+But, we don’t usually stop there.
+After user acquisition, go ahead and engage user retention campaigns to keep mobile app users on the apps.

 But, why is that important?

 Ok, spreading the news about your app to its target audience is essential.
-Getting them to download might be more important and all.
+Getting them to download is important too.
+But, you know what’s more critical?

 The latest mobile app usage statistics indicate that about 25% of apps are used only once within the first 6 months of acquisition.
-And that’s the lowest the rate has gone in recent years.
-The situation has only gotten worse since 2018, 2017, and 2016, when the numbers were 21%, 24%, and 23% respectively.
+Not even mobile games are spared.

-In a nutshell, mobile app marketing is like a funnel with the following stages:
+In a nutshell, you could say mobile app marketing is like a funnel with the following stages:

-- User Activation follows after the acquisition process.
-As soon as your app gets installed, mobile app marketing attempts to trigger registration and initial engagement.
-Users consequently respond by entering their email addresses, for instance, or possibly granting various access permissions to your app.
+- User Activation follows after the user acquisition process.
+As soon as your app is installed, mobile app marketing attempts to trigger registration and initial engagement.
+New users subsequently respond by entering their email addresses, or possibly granting various access permissions to your app.

-- User Retention comes last – because mobile app marketing seeks to keep users engaging with the app on a permanent basis.
+- User Retention comes last – because this is where mobile app marketing seeks to keep users engaging with the app on a permanent basis.
 The principal objective is to generate real value from every single app download.

 Come to think of it, pre-launch app marketing is like what’s widely known as the “snowball effect.”